ExpediaGroup/styx/docs/user-guide/configure-advanced-routing.md

 ### Routing Config Objects

-Routing object model is configured in Yaml with *Routing Config Noders*.
+Routing object model is configured in Yaml with *Routing Config Nodes*.
-It is either a *ROUTING-CONFIG-REF* which is a reference to another named object, or a *ROUTING-CONFIG-DEF* that is block of of configuration.
+It is either a `ROUTING-CONFIG-REF` which is a reference to another named object, or a `ROUTING-CONFIG-DEF` that is block of of configuration.

-A *ROUTNG-CONFIG-DEF* has a common format of:
+A `ROUTNG-CONFIG-DEF` has a common format of:

     ROUTING-CONFIG-DEF:
        name: <optional, a descriptive name>